Learn more about tools within MindBridge to help with transaction ID selection.

 If the custom running total on the selected data columns is a suitable transaction ID, you will see improvements in your transaction graph, and more of your data integrity checks will pass.

-Learn more about the transaction graph and data integrity checks in our knowledge base.
+Learn more about the transaction graph and data integrity checks.